erf/vis-plug/README.md

 ### Access plugin variables

-Optionally set a table as the **value** where the second item is an alias of the plugin you want to access.
+If you need to access plugin variables, set an array as the **value** and its second item will become an alias for the plugin.

+Example

 ```lua
 local plugins = {